COLD BREW - The Guide

 Best for Cold

 The truth is – the best coffee for your brew is the one you like the most.
+Check us out at camp making cold brew using French presses and Trader Joe's coffee.

 However, have in mind the opinion of experts and the majority, while experimenting.
 Many people swear by using a dark roast when they want to make cold brew, and there’s a good reason for that.